spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ## Debug your app

-If you want to understand what is happening in the code, you can [debug your app](/docs/acp/user/develop-an-app/debug-an-app-with-xdebug.html) with XDebug and by adding `--cookie "XDEBUG_SESSION=PHPSTORM;path=/;" \` to the above cURL request.
+If you want to understand what is happening in the code, you can [debug your app](/docs/acp/user/develop-an-app/debug-an-app-with-xdebug.html) with XDebug and by adding `--cookie "XDEBUG_SESSION=PHPSTORM;" \` to the above cURL request.

 Entry points for setting breakpoints are the following:
 - `Spryker\Glue\App\Controller\AppConfigController`